How To Apply

 All students are encouraged to apply for federal financial aid.
 5 to 7 days after you complete the application, you will receive your Student Aid Report, which the Financial Aid Office uses to determine your eligibility for aid before notifying you of your awards via USPS.
 The Financial Aid Office has information about grants and loans.
-You must complete your application file before you receive a financial aid disbursement.
+You must complete your application to receive a financial aid disbursement.
 The Business Office keeps a schedule of financial aid refunds.